kaifishr/kaifishr.github.io/_posts/2020-12-12-adaptive-learning-rate-method.md

 ### Nestrov Accelerated Gradient

-In case of the Nestrov Accelerated Gradient (NAG) optimizer with a fixed learning rate, the optimizer approaches the global minimum more carfully compared to the method equipped with an adaptive learning rate.
+In case of the Nestrov Accelerated Gradient (NAG) optimizer with a fixed learning rate, the optimizer approaches the global minimum more carefully compared to the method equipped with an adaptive learning rate.
 Here we see that NAG+ again behaves more aggressive right at the beginning of the optimization process.

 ![](/assets/images/post6/gd_nag.png)